How to Cope With The First Anniversary of Your Loved One’s Death

 Acknowledgement and Acceptance of Change

 The first and most important thing to do is to accept that things may now be starting to change as you begin to move on and create your new life without your loved one.
-After a year has passed, it is ok to not feel as emotionally weak as you did the first few months of your loved one’s passing.
-The mere passing of time can be therapeutic in itself, in allowing you to begin the process of healing after a period of tremendous grief.
+After a year has passed, it is okay to not feel as emotionally weak as you did in the first few months after your loved one’s passing.
+The mere passing of time can be therapeutic in itself, allowing you to begin the process of healing after a period of tremendous grief.

 An anniversary of your loved one’s passing can be a time to recreate and commemorate some of the best memories you have of the special times you and your loved one shared.
-Set some time to create a list of those things you both enjoyed, such as restaurants you both enjoyed, favorite movies you both liked to watch or your favorite city or vacation spots you loved to visit, etc.
+Set some time to create a list of those things you both enjoyed, such as restaurants you both enjoyed, favorite movies you both liked to watch, or your favorite city or vacation spots you loved to visit.

 It is a good idea to include other family members and loved ones as well in recreating and commemorating these precious memories.
 Their love and support can help you cope as well as regain the strength to revisit these favorite things and places you may have been avoiding since the death of your loved one.
 Including the family is also a wonderful way to imbue these traditions with new meaning and hopefully even make them into yearly events the whole family can take part in to pay special tribute to your loved one.